zio/zio/docs/datatypes/core/zio/error-management.md

 def divide(a: Int, b: Int): ZIO[Any, Nothing,             Int]   // using ZIO.die
 ```

 1. The first approach, models the _divide by zero_ error by _failing_ the effect.
-We call these failures _expected errors_or _typed error_.
+We call these failures _expected errors_ or _typed error_.
 2. While the second approach models the _divide by zero_ error by _dying_ the effect.
 We call these kinds of errors _unexpected errors_, _defects_ or _untyped errors_.

 We use the first method when we are handling errors as we expect them, and thus we know how to handle them.
 In contrast, the second method is used when we aren't expecting those errors in our domain, and we don't know how to handle them.
 Therefore, we use the _let it crash_ philosophy.

-In the second approach, we can see that the `divide` function indicates that it cannot fail.
-But, it doesn't mean that this function hasn't any defects.
+In the second approach, we can see that the `divide` function indicates that it cannot fail because it's error channel is `Nothing`.
+However, it doesn't mean that this function hasn't any defects.
 ZIO defects are not typed, so they cannot be seen in type parameters.

 Note that to create an effect that will die, we shouldn't throw an exception inside the `ZIO.die` constructor, although it works.
 Instead, the idiomatic way of creating a dying effect is to provide a `Throwable` value into the `ZIO.die` constructor: